 Dapper and polite, Glenn Jones ushered me to a dining table in his office and immediately started quizzing me instead, about life in New York City.
 This guy wasn’t a “tough guy” at all; if anything, he was downright disarming — and as I would soon learn, exceedingly eccentric.
 Indeed, he was a wiry-thin walking set of contradictions.

 He was a coal-miner's son who worked in the steel mills of Pennsylvania and barely made it to college.
 He was now a published poet with an office of bookcases groaning with great works of literature.
 He played bagpipes to call employees to company meetings.

-The highlight of my office tour that day was an all-black “war room,” which he personally designed detail-for-detail after a scene from the science-fiction novel Dune, where he literally monitored Jones’s operations.
+The highlight of my office tour that day was an all-black “war room,” which he personally had designed detail for detail after a scene from the science-fiction novel Dune and where he literally monitored Jones’s operations.

 One of Glenn’s quirkiest traits was his utter obsessions with dragons, which caught his attention during his days as a young naval officer in Japan.

-During that lunch, he laughed often and avoided talk about the Navy because it was “boring.”
-Instead, he wanted to talk about the things that stoked his bottomless curiosity about the world around him: his plans for Mind Extension University, man’s desire to learn, the lessons of history, battle theory — and the future of cable TV.
+During our lunch, he laughed often and avoided talk about the Navy because it was “boring.”
+Instead, he wanted to talk about the things that stoked his bottomless curiosity about the world around him: man’s desire to learn, the lessons of history, battle theory — and the future of cable TV.

 Weekly digest of streaming and OTT industry news

 Thank you for signing up to Multichannel News.
 You will receive a verification email shortly.

 There was a problem.
 Please refresh the page and try again.